Introduction

 - contains a greatest element

-The domain is a map between program variables and abstract values .
-The transfer function describes how changes after executing an instruction.
+- is a transfer function that describes how the changes after executing an instruction

 The goal of the analysis is to compute, for each node , the domain before executing the instruction and after executing the instruction.